 ENGLISH

 English helps you to find a voice to tell your stories; a voice that can be creative, critical and inspirational.
 We want you to extend your imagination through language and literature of all kinds and to become sophisticated speakers and writers.
-English connects you to a world of ideas through a range of cultural literature that challenges them to think about their own sense of identity, their relationships with others and their place in the world.
+English connects you to a world of ideas through a range of cultural literature that challenges you to think about your own sense of identity, your relationships with others and your place in the world.
 Through English, you will be able to unlock the skills that enable you to successfully participate in the social, cultural, and political life of New Zealand and the wider world.

 LEVEL 1